 This article contains a large amount of information; thus, it might be difficult not to get a little confused while analyzing the two options considered here: custom ecommerce development and CMS-based solutions.
 Therefore, we’ll summarize everything said in the article.

 The most important thing is considering website visibility metrics: PSI, bounce rate, and others, which result in AlexaRank. as they define the overall site’s popularity and the level of user experience.
 These metrics are better in the case of custom websites, which affects the traffic trend positively.
 Altogether, custom ecommerce development is worth any expenses, as it’ll give your online shop an immediate boost in customer experience and search engine performance.
 This will double the sales in 3-4 months after the new platform launch.

-EXISTEK is a software development company with an experience of creating custom ecommerce websites from scratch and up to post-launch support and updates.
-If you need to build a new online shop platform or have any questions – feel free to reach us out via our Contact Us page or in the online chat widget and we’ll be happy to help you bring your business to the new heights with robust technology solutions.
+EXISTEK is a software development company with experience creating custom ecommerce websites from scratch and up to post-launch support and updates.
+If you need to build a new online shop platform or have any questions – feel free to reach us out via our Contact Us page or in the online chat widget, and we’ll be happy to help you bring your business to new heights with robust technology solutions.